revng/pagebuster/README.md

 git reset --hard 5ec6595e1f3afb6213ba7c14ab5e4e3893a4089f
 ```

-Unlike Ubuntu 20.04 LTS, here `kprobes` is not ebabled by default.
+Unlike Ubuntu 20.04 LTS, here `kprobes` is not enabled by default.
 So, you must enable it on linux kernel configs.

 ```sh
 cd linux_config